 Intelligent automation and robotic process automation, despite sounding similar, are not the same and are meant for different purposes.
 RPA is used to automate work that has no variation.
 It could be a very simple process, such as logging into your email, with the same id and password, day in and day out.
 Repetitive tasks that string together to form simple processes can be handled easily by RPA.
 Such processes offer almost no variation and fall within the threshold of RPA capabilities.

-IA proves to be superior to RPA by simulating human intelligence with the help of AI, and also has the necessary capabilities and tools to carry out high-functioning tasks that require reasoning, analysis, and quick decision-making abilities.
+IA proves to be superior to RPA by simulating human intelligence with the help of AI and also has the necessary capabilities and tools to carry out high-functioning tasks that require reasoning, analysis, and quick decision-making abilities.
 IA integrates all RPA capabilities and it brings to the table process automations that are only possible by having bots that learn and adapt in real-time.
-Such superiority in function and adaptability has made many experts come to the conclusion that RPA is a stopgap to an eventual full IA integration.
+Such superiority in function and adaptability has made many experts conclude that RPA is a stopgap to an eventual full IA integration.

 Here at Intone, our RPA solutions are making waves and are producing great numbers across our portfolio.
 Intones RPA solutions have proven to be .5x more effective than Amazon Lex and 1.2x more effective than Google Dialogflow and 1.2x more responsive than IBM Watson when it comes to NLP Analysis.
-With higher accuracy than our competitors, a no-code and low-code platform availability, and with more than 95% automated query resolution with 40% NPS improvement, Intone has the solution to all your RPA needs.
-Intone has catered to the needs of all its customers, and have helped them embrace what we like to call ‘The New Age of Digitization’.
+With higher accuracy than our competitors, a no-code and low-code platform availability, and more than 95% automated query resolution with 40% NPS improvement, Intone has the solution to all your RPA needs.
+Intone has catered to the needs of all its customers whether it is RPA in Insurance or RPA in Healthcare, Intone has helped them embrace what we like to call ‘The New Age of Digitization’.